Gonzalo de la Carrera

 Gonzalo Armando de la Carrera Correa (born 13 January 1962) is a Chilean politician who was elected as deputy (member of parliament) on 21 November 2021.
-Militant of the conservative Republican Party, he considers himself as liberal inside José Antonio Kast's party.
+Militant of the National Libertarian Party founded by Johannes Kaiser.
+He formerly was militant in the conservative Republican Party, he considers himself as liberal inside José Antonio Kast's party.
 Similarly, he was a militant of Evópoli, party from which he resigned in 2019.

 He was CEO of La Polar and vice-president of the ENAP.